 Different Types of Seeds

 These are not edible.
-Well-cared for pets should never be allowed to consume seeds found inside fruit.
-So these foods, while healthy, need preparation for dogs.
+Well-cared for animals should not be allowed to consume seeds found inside fruit.

 So, you see, these foods are healthy though they require preparation.